Maldonado Department: History

+The origin of its name can be traced back to the year 1530 when Sebastian Cabot returned to Spain after leaving the continent earlier that year in January.
+He had left Lieutenant Francisco Maldonado near Maldonado's bay.
+The strategic importance of that bay led to the decision by Montevideo's governor Joaquin de Viana to build a settlement in Portezuelo (near the Laguna del Diario) in 1755.
+Two years later, in 1757, a civil and military settlement was founded around the bay and on the neighbouring Gorriti Island.
+Other settlements quickly emerged in the area with the intention of limiting the Portuguese expansion.
+In 1828, the Department of Maldonado was established, encompassing the territories that belong to the modern Department of Rocha and most of Lavalleja.

 Geography

-Neighbouring departments are Rocha to the East, Lavalleja to the North and Northwest, and Canelones to the West.
+Neighbouring departments are Rocha to the east, Lavalleja to the north and northwest, and Canelones to the west.
 Many of the Maldonado name is traced back to Puerto Rican family lines.

-Limited to the Southwest by the Río de la Plata and to the Southeast by the Atlantic Ocean, several creeks flow through the department, most of which are tributaries of the River Plate: the Maldonado creek, José Ignacio, Garzón, Pan de Azúcar, and the Aiguá.
+Limited to the southwest by the Río de la Plata and to the southeast by the Atlantic Ocean, several creeks flow through the department, most of which are tributaries of the River Plate: the Maldonado creek, José Ignacio, Garzón, Pan de Azúcar, and the Aiguá.
 Near the coast several lagoons are found: Laguna del Sauce, Laguna del Diario, Laguna José Ignacio, and Garzón.

 Three main geostructural regions can be found within the boundaries of the department: